michaeltroy/tiny-build-elm/README.md

 Say hello to Tiny Build Elm:

-- NPM for package management (duh!)
+- NPM for required npm packages
 - NPM to run our scripts
 - Elm make to build our Elm files
 - Chokidar to watch our Elm files